brimetz/brimetz/README.md

 ## About Me

 I'm a software engineer with a background in video games and defense.
-I love tackling tricky problems, learning new tech, and building things that just work.
+I enjoy solving complex problems, exploring new technologies, and building reliable systems.

+Recently, I’ve been sharpening my problem-solving skills through algorithmic challenges on platforms like LeetCode, while continuing to grow my expertise in software engineering, CI/CD, and DevOps.

-Lately, I've been diving deeper into software engineering, exploring CI/CD, DevOps, and sharpening my SQL skills.
-Outside of coding, I’ve contributed to projects like BFME Reforged and even wrote a chapter for *Game AI Uncovered Volume 5*.
+Outside of work, I’ve contributed to projects such as BFME Reforged and co-authored a chapter in Game AI Uncovered – Volume 5.

-Always curious, always experimenting, and always up for a challenge. 🚀
+Always curious, always experimenting, and always ready to take on new challenges. 🚀

 ---